 The tour covers all the Old Town main sights including St. Blaise Church, Stradun (main street), Large Onofrio's fountain, Ivan Gundulić Square, Jesuit monastery stairs, Dubrovnik Cathedral, Rector's Palace, Sponza Palace, Revelin Fortress and many more.

-On the contrary, the Old Town, a UNESCO World Heritage Site was bombed and sieged for the first time in its centuries-long history.
-Relive those difficult times on the streets where it happened with the help of photos taken by people who risked or even lost their lives to raising awareness of the terror that was happening in Dubrovnik in the 1990s.
+On the contrary, the Old Town, a UNESCO World Heritage Site, was bombed and sieged for the first time in its centuries-long history.
+Relive those difficult times in the very streets where it happened with the help of photographs.
+These were taken by brave people who risked and even lost their lives to raising awareness of the terror that shook Dubrovnik in the 1990s.

 - 21.35 km²